GateHouse Media: Post-restructuring

 In March 2018, GateHouse announced its $47.5 million purchase of the Austin American-Statesman of Austin, Texas.
 It is the largest newspaper in Central Texas.
 In the same month, GateHouse announced its $49.25 million purchase of The Palm Beach Post and Palm Beach Daily News from Cox Media Group, LLC.

 On April 10, 2018, GateHouse announced that it had agreed to acquire the Akron Beacon Journal of Akron, Ohio for $16 million from Black Press Group.
 The Beacon Journal is a daily newspaper tracing its storied, Pulitzer Prize-winning history to 1839's Summit Beacon, which early in the 20th century came under the editorship and ownership of publisher Charles Landon Knight, serving as the flagship newspaper of the Knight Newspaper Company, later known as Knight Ridder.

 On July 2, 2018, GateHouse acquired SouthernKitchen.com, the Atlanta-based Southern food and lifestyle brand.
 Southern Kitchen, launched by Cox Media Group (CMG) in 2017, is a blend of e-commerce and content.
 It delivers content and products related to eating, drinking, and entertaining with a Southern flair.

 On September 27, 2018, GateHouse Media announced the acquisition of The Oklahoman Media Company, parent company of The Oklahoman, which is the state's largest daily newspaper, for an undisclosed amount from The Anschutz Corp.
 The sale closed on Oct.
 1, 2018, for $12.5 million.

 On January 28, 2019, it was announced that GateHouse Media had acquired the publishing division of Schurz Communications including The Herald-Times in Bloomington, Indiana, South Bend Tribune in South Bend, Indiana, and other papers in Clay, Lawrence, Monroe, Morgan, Orange, Owen, and Putnam counties in Indiana.
 That same year, it acquired the New Jersey Herald in Newton, New Jersey, from Quincy Media.

 Acquisition of and rebranding to Gannett

-In August 2019, it was announced that New Media Investment Group had reached an agreement to merge Gannett into GateHouse Media.
-GateHouse would be the nominal survivor, with New Media Investment Group's CEO, Mike Reed, becoming CEO of the merged company.
-However, the merged newspaper chain would take the better-known Gannett name and be based at Gannett's headquarters in McLean, Virginia.
+In August 2019, it was announced that New Media Investment Group had reached an agreement to acquire Gannett Company.
+The merged company would take on the better-known Gannett name and be based at Gannett's headquarters in McLean, Virginia, but with New Media Investment Group's CEO Mike Reed as CEO.

 The acquisition of Gannett by New Media Investment Group was completed on November 19, 2019, making the combined company the largest newspaper publisher in the United States.

-Gatehouse, now called Gannett, has been operated by Fortress Investments, a New York private equity firm, in turn owned by Softbank, the diversified Japanese tech firm.

-As of early 2022, Gannett was seeking an early buyout of Fortress's outside management role.